ntustison/ANTsXMouseBrainMapping/Manuscript/methods.md

 `ants.n4_bias_field_correction(...)`.
 Patch-based denoising [@Manjon:2010aa] has
 been implemented as `ants.denoise_image(...)`.

-**Image registration.** ANTsX includes a robust and flexible framework for pairwise and groupwise image registration [@Avants:2014aa].
+ANTsX includes a robust and flexible framework for pairwise and groupwise image registration [@Avants:2014aa].
 At its core is the SyN algorithm [@Avants:2008aa], a symmetric diffeomorphic model with optional B-spline regularization [@Tustison:2013ac].
 In ANTsPy, registration is performed